Tag Archives: normal

 A lot of my married friends say, oh I would love to be alone.
 I look forward to the times when my husband and kids are not in the house.
 I, too, appreciated my alone time when I was in a relationship.
 But it’s different when you go home and no one will be there, and you don’t know if or when someone will ever be there.

 It’s different when you could fall and hurt your back and not be able to reach your phone and call for help and people might not notice that you haven’t been around until you stop showing up to work for a few days.
-Then they would have to send someone down to find you because you’re not answering your phone.
-That’s not the same thing as having a break from your husband and kids at all.
+Then they would have to send public safety down to find you because you’re not answering your phone.

 Last night I tried to change one of the flood lights in my bedroom, but I couldn’t reach it.
 I tried to use that thingy that allows you to reach light bulbs that are really high up but the floodlight was too big.
 I probably wouldn’t have been able to get the thingy to work, anyway.
 I considered getting out the ladder but that would definitely result in bodily injury and/or death.
 I don’t want to call one of my guy friends and ask them to come over and change one light bulb, so I’ll probably have to wait until several bulbs burn out and exist in semi-darkness in the meantime.

 Don’t get me wrong–I know that in the grand scheme of things, I’m a very lucky person.
-I have a loving family and a great group of friends, I can support myself and I love my job, I have a nice place, and I am hopeful that at some point another relationship opportunity will present itself.
+I have a loving family and a great group of friends.
+I can support myself and I love my job.
+I have a nice place.
+And I am hopeful that at some point another relationship opportunity will present itself.
 Still, there’s no amount of self-talk that can change the fact that sometimes it sucks to be alone.

 I’m a big proponent of learning how to sit with negative feelings.
 This is what I tell my clients all the time.
 I’m often amazed that they start doing it because I tell them to.
 They’re better at taking my advice than I am.
 I’m amazed that I can give them the courage to break up with their boyfriend or girlfriend, even though they were terrified of doing so.
 At those times I think, why is it that I can help them do it but not myself?
 It doesn’t work to be your own therapist, apparently.